-All service providers funded by the Education and Training Department to deliver Early Childhood Intervention Services (ECIS) are required to meet the ECI Standards.
+All service providers funded by the DET to deliver Early Childhood Intervention Services (ECIS) are required to meet the ECI Standards.

 Certification against the ECI Standards involves an organisation undertaking a self-assessment against the framework followed by an on-site assessment conducted by qualified QIP Assessors.

-QIP is one of a few select independent review bodies approved by the Victorian Government to assess and provide certification to ECIS’ against the ECI Standards and is committed to supporting providers throughout the certification process.
+QIP is one of a few select independent review bodies approved by DET to assess and provide certification to ECIS' against the ECI Standards and is committed to supporting providers throughout the certification process.

 Pathway to the National Disability Insurance Scheme (NDIS)